Contact our Australia support office to talk about our work.

 In Australia we also run MS Health, a not-for-profit pharmaceutical company established to bring important reproductive health products and medicines to Australia.

-Dr Marie and MS Health are part of the Marie Stopes International global partnership.
+Marie Stopes Australia and MS Health are part of the Marie Stopes International global partnership.
 Proceeds support life-saving family planning and sexual and reproductive health services in developing countries.

 In 2016, MS Health was responsible for bringing a more effective and longer-acting emergency contraceptive pill to women in Australia.